csowada/org.eclipse.smarthome.automation.module.script.jsext/README.md

 ### ZIP file

-Copy the jar file into the `openhab\addon` directory.
+Download the latest release from [here](https://github.com/csowada/org.eclipse.smarthome.automation.module.script.jsext/releases/latest) and copy the jar file into the `openhab\addon` directory.

 ## Use